From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 ✅ Practice!
 Be aware of your weaknesses and work on them.

 ✅ Practice active listening.
-This will enable you to understand the other person’s needs and what he or she is telling you.
+This will enable you to understand the other person’s needs and what they are telling you.
 It’s the basis of communication.

 2. Problem-solving skills